by Dr Jennifer Minter (English Works Notes)

 During a typical hunt, (142) Jack kills the pig and they all mime the hunt in a circle: “a heaving circle cheered and made pig dying noises”.
 Jack suggests that they “use a littlun” (143) as the victim if they can’t find a pig to hunt and dance around, which shows their growing intoxication.
 They prefer hunting to following rules.

 Jack identifies the monster, (150) “I saw a thing bulge on the mountain” and gradually uses fear to entrench his authority and keep the others completely dependent upon his reign of terror.
 At the same time, he mocks the fear of the young ones and says that he has explored the whole island and has not come across a beast.
-There is, however, one part of the island that he has not yet explored – the dark wilderness which becomes a symbol of their own darkness.
-Here, they believe the beast obviously leaves no tracks – evil leaves no marks once the conscience has been assuaged.
+There is, however, one part of the island that he has not yet explored – the dark wilderness which becomes a symbol of their own darkness and their irrational fears that subconsciously remain underground.
+Here, they believe the beast obviously leaves no tracks.
+In other words, Golding suggests, evil leaves no marks once the conscience has been assuaged.

 Jack becomes an idol: a dictator figure who uses fear to implement his reign of terror.
 Roger is one of the choir boys and represents the sadist, the individual who enjoys hurting others.
-He follows Jack but sometimes shows a great capacity for evil because he has fewer scruples.
-Roger’s shock of black hair seemed to suit his gloomy face and made what had seemed at first an unsociable remoteness into something forbidding” (76)
+He follows Jack but shows an even greater capacity for evil because he has fewer scruples.
+Roger’s shock of black hair seemed to suit his gloomy face and made what had seemed at first an “unsociable remoteness into something forbidding.”
+(76)